18 July 2020

-This course focuses upon understanding statistical models and analysing the results whilst learning to work with R. As well as introducing the software to newcomers, it presents basic and more advanced statistics using an overarching framework of generalized linear modelling.
-We start with descriptive statistics, before moving on to basic tests and simple regression.
-You also learn how to analyse the multi-item scales which are often applied in survey research using exploratory and confirmatory factor analysis.
-We then introduce the generalized linear framework to analyse non-normally distributed variables and, lastly, multi-level modelling.
+This course focuses upon understanding statistical models and analysing the results whilst learning to work with R. As well as introducing the software to newcomers, it presents basic and more advanced statistics using an overarching framework of the generalized linear model.
+We start with descriptive statistics and simple regression, before moving on to multiple regression.

-Students or professionals in the field of Economics, Social Sciences or any other field with an interest in quantitative data analysis using R. No programming experience is required.
-PhD students with a deficit in statistics or wishing to refresh their knowledge are also welcome.
-Our courses are multi-disciplinary and therefore are open to participants with a wide variety of backgrounds.
+Students or professionals with an interest in quantitative data analysis using R. We will use examples from Economics, Social Sciences and Biostatistics.
+No programming experience is required.
+PhD students wishing to refresh their knowledge are also welcome.
+If you have doubts about your eligibility for the course, please let us know.
+Our courses are multi-disciplinary and therefore are open to students with a wide variety of backgrounds.

 At the end of this course you can:

 •Evaluate the quality of quantitative data sources.

 •Choose the appropriate method for an analysis, depending upon the data source.